bridgetb98/Alios-Reawakened/Z Core/Scratch Note.md

 - Saul has got bitch-slapped and nearly died ~~:.|:;~~
 - Fleshwine made from fleshberry wine soaked in blood
 - Durian now exists in the Embrace
+- Contractor is a fancy boi, probably from propadanje
+- Contractor wants to turn Dain to a living land